sguox002/leetcode/leetcode-all.md

 backtracking problem generally finds all sets required.
 It can also be used for counting.
 - it is base for some dp problems.
-- generally some prune is needed to avoid invalid search. backtracking is similar to dfs, but it generally include put in and take out. optimization in backtracking is very important.
+- generally some prune is needed to avoid invalid search. backtracking is similar to dfs, but it generally include put in and take out since we need to gather information during traverse.
+The add/removal is simulate the stack process using dfs. optimization in backtracking is very important.
-- backtracking is similar to dfs, push/pop is simulating the dfs (when reach leaf node, it back one step)
 - value passing and reference passing. passing a big array is extra overhead.
 - recursion is especially hard to debug so understand the inside is really important.

 - general backtracking.